-The admissions process is individualized and designed to focus on the intellectual strengths of applicants while understanding the richness and breadth of backgrounds.
-Primary emphasis is placed on evaluating candidates within the context of their national academic system.
-Close attention is paid to the secondary school record, standardized testing, recommendations, and any information providing insight into the work of the student.
+Primary emphasis in the admissions process is placed on evaluating candidates within the context of their national academic system.
 The admissions office is familiar with evaluating credentials from many different educational systems, such as the GCSE and GCE A-levels, the French Baccalaureate, the International Baccalaureate, and the Abitur, among others.

 Although we ask applicants to complete standardized tests for a U.S. secondary system, these tests are interpreted in the context of one's international background.
 Similarly, the admissions office is aware of the varying levels of extracurricular opportunities available for many international students.